bwagner77/docs-test/function/testing.md

 ## Continuous Integration (CI)

-Integrate automated unit tests in the continuous integration (CI) pipeline.
-This is done with a reusable workflow in GitHub Enterprise Server (GHES).
+Integrate automated unit tests into the continuous integration (CI) pipeline with a reusable workflow in GitHub Enterprise Server (GHES).
 The process will also run code coverage analysis and output the results as an artifact of the pipeline run.

 ``` yaml
 - name: Test